emilysturdivant/pol_v2/README.md

 ## Workflow

-1. Modify parameters in `initialize.R`, such as parameters for the filtering of species observation points and parameters for the random forest model.
+1. Modify parameters in `00_initialize.R`, such as parameters for the filtering of species observation points and parameters for the random forest model.
-  -
 3. If the point data needs to be re-processed, run `prep_Quesada_GBIF_data.R`.
 The function `add_taxon_info` requires manual input when taxize needs help in identifying the best match.
 4. To rerun the model, run `process_SDM_for_cluster.R`.
 5. To perform spot-check and sum the SDMs into richness layers, run `process_SDM.R`.